tashka2000 - Fotolia

 How does all this filter down to the storage administrator?
 Here are a few thoughts:

-- Validate test/dev requirements: Work with development teams to ensure any data provided for development is correctly anonymised to remove personal information.
+- Validate test and development requirements: work with development teams to ensure any data provided for development is correctly anonymised to remove personal information.

 The last point is important.
 Storage administrators need to transition to data guardians and be more aware of what they keep on storage systems.